Internet Safety Notes & Quotes

 Cyberbullies are usually motivated by a need for peer acceptance and/or power and control.
 A small percentage of cyberbullies engage in these maladaptive behaviors out of ignorance of the distress they cause a target child.
 The most malevolent form of cyberbully, the Narcissistic Cyberbully, feels minimal remorse for the harm they inflict upon their victim.
 It has been speculated that children view the real world and the online or virtual world as part of a seamless continuum.

-Cyberstalking is the use of Information and Communications Technology (ICT) to stalk, control, manipulate or habitually threaten a child, adult, business or group.
+Cyberstalking is the use of Information and Communications Technology (ICT) to stalk, frighten, control, manipulate or habitually threaten a child, adult, business or group.
 Cyberstalking is both a tactic used by an ICT assailant and typology of pathological ICT user.
 Cyberstalking tactics include false accusations, threats of harm, habitual monitoring, surveillance, implied threats, identity theft, damage to property and gathering information to manipulate and control their target.

 To meet the criteria of cyberstalking, the information and tactics used must involve a credible or implied physical and psychological threat to the target.
 An example of physical threat involves bodily harm to the target or their loved ones using ICT.
 Examples of psychological threats involve using disparagement, humiliation, disinformation dissemination and environmental damage to the target’s reputation, credibility or financial status if the target does not acquiesce to the cyber stalker’s demands.